sarshad5275/webdriverio/README.md

 and add encryptedPassword  to the .env file NOTE:'.env' file is not checked in for security reason.
 Please create a '.env' file at the root directory and add all Environment variables to that file.

+Jenkins execution:
+Download jenkins war file from "https://www.jenkins.io/download/" and place it in your project folder